dfsp-spirit/brainview/README.md

 ## Screenshots

-The smoothed mean curvature plotted on the white (left) and pial (right) surfaces of a human brain:
+The smoothed [mean curvature](https://en.wikipedia.org/wiki/Mean_curvature) at each vertex of the brain mesh, for the white (left) and pial (right) surfaces of a human brain:

 ![Curvature](./img/curvature.png?raw=true "Brain curvature white and pial")